braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/implementation_guide.md

 ## Code Considerations

 The following guide offers an optional custom developer integration to use in addition to out-of-the-box in-app messages.
-Custom view controllers will be included below with each use case, offering options to extend functionality and natively customize the look and feel of your in-app messages.
+Custom view controllers are included below with each use case, offering examples to extend functionality and natively customize the look and feel of your in-app messages.

 ### ABKInAppMessage Subclasses